Close

 Both pieces offer sophisticated expedition styling and have been customised exclusively for Aurora Expeditions, complete with an included ‘drop seat’ design on the back of the jacket, allowing for additional comfort when sitting in Zodiacs.

-Your jacket will be ready and waiting for you in your cabin when you board for your expedition.
+Your jacket will be ready and waiting for you in your stateroom when you board for your expedition.

 Please note: Jackets are unisex and are designed to be an oversized fit to allow for easy movement and layering underneath.